Vishal2010s/ONLINE_FOOD_DELIVERY_ANALYSIS/README.md

 The supporting notebook also demonstrates IQR-based age capping on a separate example dataset.
 That example should not be interpreted as an additional food-delivery transformation.

-**Feature scaling with StandardScaler or MinMaxScaler is not implemented.** Category proportions from `value_counts(normalize=True)` and conversion of profit margins into percentages are not feature scaling.

 ## Exploratory data analysis

 The project combines automated profiling with numerical summaries, category frequencies, grouped comparisons, and interactive charts: